 Roosevelt Memorial, between the Lincoln and Jefferson Memorials.
 It is the first major memorial on the National Mall dedicated to an African-American, and to a non-president.
 The Memorial is open 24 hours a day, 7 days a week.
 There is no fee to visit.

 Location and Transportation

 The Martin Luther King, Jr. National Memorial is located on the northwest corner of the Tidal Basin at the intersection of West Basin Drive SW and Independence Avenue SW, Washington DC

 Entrances to the Memorial site are located at Independence Avenue, SW, west of West Basin Drive; Independence Avenue, SW, at Daniel French Drive; Ohio Drive, SW, south of the Ericsson Statue; and Ohio Drive, SW, at West Basin Drive.
 Parking is extremely limited in the area, so the best way to get to the Memorial is by public transportation.
 The closest Metro stations are Smithsonian and Foggy Bottom. (approximately a one-mile walk).

 Limited parking is available on West Basin Drive, on Ohio Drive SW, and at the Tidal Basin parking lot along Maine Ave., SW.
-Handicap parking and bus loading zones are located on Home Front Drive SW, accessed from southbound 17th St. See a guide to parking near the National Mall.
+Handicap parking and bus loading zones are located on Home Front Drive SW, accessed from southbound 17th St.

 The Martin Luther King Statue and Memorial Design